 MUSIC 661 Advanced Composition II (3)

 *Students who have not taken at least 3 credits in electronic music in their undergraduate training must enrol in MUSIC 445 Electroacoustic Music outside of the program requirements; students who have not taken a bibliography and research methods course (or equivalent) will be required to take MUSIC 505 Bibliography and Methods of Research as a program requirement.
 A portfolio of works composed and performed during the program of study must be presented to a jury and will be considered the equivalent of a thesis.
 The portfolio normally consists of three or four works for different ensembles or media (acoustic, electronic, or both), and has an overall duration of approximately 60 minutes.

 Applicants should hold a B.Mus. in Composition or a recognized equivalent.
 A statement of intent outlining their goals and qualifications for graduate study, and a minimum of three scores and recordings must be submitted in addition to the materials required by the Faculty of Graduate Studies and Research.

 Please consult the Application Checklist for complete details.

-For more information on the M.Mus in Composition program, please consult the Department of Music Graduate Handbook.
+For more information on the M.Mus in Composition program, please consult the Department of Music Graduate Program Manual.